-Rolling credits is a technique used to give acknowledgement to those who have worked on your project.
-The main benefit to creating rolling credits (as opposed to having multiple names on a still frame) is that the movement helps keep the viewers interested..
-You can roll your credits on any background.
-Depending on your video you might choose to use a solid background, or use different pictures.
+The rolling credits technique is used to acknowledge those who have worked on your project.
+The main benefit of creating rolling credits (as opposed to having multiple names on a still frame) is that the animation keeps your viewers interested.
+You can apply this effect on any background.

 Rolling Credit Basics

 To create your rolling credits, you'll need two clips and two layers in Timeline mode.
 One clip (bottom layer) will be the background where your credits will roll.
-The other clip (top layer) will be your text clip and will be where you’ll write your credits.
+The other clip (top layer) will be your text clip and will be where you’ll add in your credits.

 Creating the effect